rubyonjets/jets/docs/_docs/jets-turbines.md

 Method | Description
 --- | ---
 initalizer | Runs as part of the Jets boot process.
-This runs after Jets application has been booted with database setup. exception_reporter | Registers an exception reporter.
-Whenever there is an application-wide exception, the registered block of code will be run.
+This runs after Jets application has been booted with database setup. on_exception | Fires whenever there is an application-wide exception, the registered block of code will be run.
 This is useful to report errors to error reporting services.

 ## Turbine Form